Configuration files are automatically written to whenever you make a change to your channel using

 Click the TEST S3 CONFIGURATION STORAGE button and verify that

-the S3 bucket Read-Write and Read-Only Tests Passed message is displayed.
+the S3 bucket Read-Write and Read-Only tests OK message is displayed.

-If the test failed, verify that your S3 keys were copied correctly and try again.
+If the test fails, verify that your S3 keys were copied correctly and try again.

 If the test was successful,